-A. Relief valve pressure to high.
+- A. Relief valve pressure too high.

-1. Symptoms:
+- 1. Symptoms:

-a.
+- a.
 Current draw and battery drain excessive when system is "deadheaded."

-b.
+- b.
 Motor RPM is slow in comparison to full load system operation.

-2. Repair procedure:
+- 2. Repair procedure:

-Turn relief valve adjusting screw counterclockwise using a pressure gauge teed into a high pressure line to record the proper pressure setting.
+Turn relief valve adjusting screw counterclockwise using a pressure gauge teed into a high-pressure line to record the proper pressure setting.

 Note: On the Monarch relief valve the jam nut will need to be loosened before adjusting.
 The Monarch relief valve is adjusted with an Allen wrench.
-Retighten the jam nut.
+Re-tighten the jam nut.